 - 2. The Equal Pay Coalition is an organization of over 30 women's groups, trade unions, community groups and business organizations that was formed in 1976 to secure action through laws, collective bargaining and other policies and practices to eradicate Ontario's gender pay gap. - 3.
 Forty years later the Coalition continues to pursue its vision that Ontario will have a labour market with a 0% gender pay gap and is calling for planning and action on many levels to accomplish that goal within 10 years by 2025.
 A background history of the Coalition's campaigning and a list of its member organizations is found at Appendix A to this submission and further information is available at www.equalpaycoalition.org. - 4.
 Some progress has been made in narrowing the gender pay gap since the 1970's as shown in the chart below.
-Yet a substantial gender pay gap of close to 30% persists which shows no signs of closing without active intervention to transform existing practices. this gender pay gap exists regardless of whether the gap is measured by average annual earnings (29.4%) (2013); full time full year earnings, (24%) (2013); or hourly wages (14%)(2015).
-The gap means that women earn on average \$36,000 annually while men earn on average \$51,000 a gender penalty of \$15,000.
-This data is based on the Statistics Canada
+Yet a substantial gender pay gap persists which shows no signs of closing without active intervention to transform existing practices.
+This gender pay gap exists regardless of whether the gap is measured by average annual earnings (2011), (31.5%) full time full year earnings (26%) or hourly wages(12%).2 The 31.5% gap means that women earn on average \$33,600 annually while men earn \$49.000 a difference of \$15,400 less!3

 See "Closing the Gender Wage Gap: A Consultation Paper for Businesses and Organizations", Ministry of Labour, October, 2015 and "Closing the Gender Wage Gap: A Background Paper", Ministry of Labour, October 2015.
-See also Appendix G: Ontario Government Commitments to Close the Gender Pay Gap.

-Chart prepared by expert statistician Richard Shillington based on Statistics Canada Survey on Labour Income Dynamics data using the three measures for the gender pay gap, average annual earnings, full time full year earnings and hourly wages.
-It does not include the Canadian Income Survey data referred to in this paragraph.
-The data does not include the value of the differences in benefit entitlements between men and women which would increase the pay gap.
+Chart prepared by expert statistician Richard Shillington based on Statistics Canada data using the three measures for the gender pay gap, average annual earnings, full time full year earnings and hourly wages.
+This data does not include the value of the differences in benefit entitlements between men and women which would increase the pay gap.
 See discussion of this data and sources in Mary Cornish, A Growing Concern: Ontario's Gender Pay Gap (Toronto: Canadian Centre for Policy Alternatives, 2014) at pp.8-11.
 See CANSIM Table 202-0102 Statistics Canada, Average Male and Female Earnings and female to male earnings ratio by work activity, 2011, Ontario, all earners and full time full year.
 See Table 282-0072 Labour Force Survey Estimates wages of employees, NAICS Ontario, hourly wage rate.